ryco117/distort-server/docs/README.md

     - `error`: string; error message.
 Every response with a status code other than `200` will contain an error object
 * **Group Object**
     - `name`: string; the name of the distort group
-    - `subgroup`: non negative integer; the index of the node within the group tree that the account belongs to
+    - `subgroupIndex`: non negative integer; the index of the node within the group tree that the account belongs to
 * **Message Object**
     - (Received message only,Not implemented always false) `verified`: boolean; true iff the server has verified that the message was signed with the message sender's certificate
     - (Sent message only) `status`: exactly one of strings `enqueued`,`cancelled`,`sent`;